Tax break lure for foreign-based companies - Shepparton News

 The opposition argues tax breaks alone are no substitute for a comprehensive plan on jobs.

-"Small business is facing the biggest crisis it has in Australia's history and we hear nothing from this government about what they are going to be doing for them," Mr Marles told the Today Show.
+"Small business is facing the biggest crisis it has in Australia's history and we hear nothing from this government about what they are going to be doing for them," Mr Marles said.

 "We need to have a jobs plan from this mob right now."